 Written by my friend, Linda Loosli, from Food Storage Moms, I recommend this book for anyone who is looking for a well-written, common sense oriented approach to preparedness.

-Bargain Bin: Below you will find links to some of my own, favorite preparedness items.
+Below you will find some of my own, favorite preparedness items.

 The Survival Medicine Handbook: A Guide for When Help is Not on the Way: This book teaches how to deal with all the likely medical issues you will face in a disaster situation, including strategies to keep your family healthy even in the worse scenarios.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.